 For those of you who have read Black Beauty by Anna Sewell, it certainly won’t surprise you that she wrote the book to “induce kindness, sympathy and an understanding of the treatment of horses.”
-And while it is considered a classic children’s novel, it really should [also] be required reading for individuals over the age of 18.
+And while it is considered a classic children’s novel, it really should [also] be required reading for individuals of any age.
 Particularly those who have forgotten basic lessons learned in childhood, such as kindness, sympathy, and an understanding of humane, righteous treatment of others.

 Although Anna Sewell’s upbringing was quite religious and mine was not, I found the more explicitly religious passages in Black Beauty the most profound.
 For example:

 “…there is no religion without love, and people may talk as much as they like about their religion, but if it does not teach them to be good and kind to man and beast it is all a sham–all a sham, James, and it won’t stand when things come to be turned inside out.”